MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

 The **Windows.Services.Store** namespace does not provide an API you can use to obtain a transaction receipt for successful purchases in your app's code.
 This is a different experience from apps that use the **Windows.ApplicationModel.Store** namespace, which can [use a client-side API to retrieve a transaction receipt](use-receipts-to-verify-product-purchases.md).

-If you implement in-app purchases using the **Windows.Services.Store** namespace and you want to validate whether a given customer has purchased an app or add-on, you can use the [query for products method](query-for-products.md) in the [Windows Store collection REST API](view-and-grant-products-from-a-service.md).
+If you implement in-app purchases using the **Windows.Services.Store** namespace and you want to validate whether a given customer has purchased an app or add-on, you can use the [query for products method](query-for-products.md) in the [Microsoft Store collection REST API](view-and-grant-products-from-a-service.md).
 The return data for this method confirms whether the specified customer has an entitlement for a given product, and provides data for the transaction in which the user acquired the product.
-The Windows Store collection API uses Azure AD authentication to retrieve this information.
+The Microsoft Store collection API uses Azure AD authentication to retrieve this information.

 <span id="desktop" />
 ### Using the StoreContext class with the Desktop Bridge